DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/SETUP/Parameters.md

 Ensure that the user has been configured with admininstrator access. <br>

 ## DocuSign parameters
-For authentication with OAuth2.0 the following configuration is required
+For authentication with OAuth2.0 the following configuration is required on DocuSign parameters:
 1. Web service address
 2. OAuth server URL
 3. Integrator key